madeofpendletonwool/PinePods/README.md

 - [ ] API documentation (Site Built with Docusaurus)
 - [ ] Small layout Improvements
 - [ ] Do something when search results aren't found - Currently Blank screen
+- [ ] On top bar cutoff add a search button that opens a search prompt

 ### To be added after beta version (Listed in order they will be implemented)